 - Once cool, combine the squash with the remaining salad ingredients and gently toss in a large bowl to combine.
 Divide into serving bowls.

 - In a blender, combine all ingredients.
-Blend on high for 1 minutes.
+Blend on high for 1 minute.
 Drizzle over salad.
-Save extra dressing in an air tight container, refrigerated.
+Save extra dressing in an airtight container, refrigerated.

 Have you made this recipe?